AbdulBari2025/ai-dev-guides/README.md

 The question is:

-> How do developers and engineering teams work effectively with AI?
+> How do developers and engineering teams work effectively *with* AI?

-The AI Software Engineering Playbook is a growing collection of practical guides that help developers integrate AI into professional software engineering workflows.

-The playbook focuses on engineering practices rather than individual AI tools, making the guidance applicable as coding assistants continue to evolve.
+This playbook is a growing collection of practical guides that help developers integrate AI into professional software engineering workflows — focused on engineering practices rather than individual tools, so the guidance stays relevant as coding assistants evolve.

 ---

 ## Published Guides

 ### 📘 AI-assisted Development Environment

-Learn how to set up a modern AI-assisted development environment on Windows using VS Code, Git, GitHub MCP and Claude Code.
+Set up a modern AI-assisted development environment on Windows using VS Code, Git, GitHub MCP, and Claude Code.

 ➡️ **[Read Guide](./foundation/ai-dev-environment/)**

 ---

 ### 📘 Working with AI as a Development Partner

-Learn practical engineering patterns for working with AI coding assistants, including planning, autonomous iteration, testing, verification and Git workflows.
+Practical engineering patterns for working with AI coding assistants — planning, autonomous iteration, testing, verification, and Git workflows.

 ➡️ **[Read Guide](./foundation/ai-workflow/)**